Utha Likumahuwa: Personal life

 Likumahuwa was married and has two children.
 After his career in entertainment, he was active in his community leading church services.

 Death

-He fell ill while on holiday in Pekanbaru, 26 June 2011.
+Likumahuwa fell ill while on holiday in Pekanbaru on 26 June 2011.
 He was treated but suffered from a stroke shortly after, leaving him paralyzed on the right side of his body.
-He died 13 September 2011 after a surgery to treat his paralysis.
+He died on 13 September 2011 after a surgery to treat his paralysis.